tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 </details>

 <details>
   <summary>Why does this occur?
-What does it tell us about ancestry of this group?</summary>
+What does it tell us about ancestry of this group?
-  Suggest recent admixture?
 </details>